HTR2A/SYD-UNI-CyberSec-Bootcamp/19 - SIEMs/readme.md

 ## Introduction
 This report presents a detailed analysis of the Splunk investigation performed for the Module 19 challenge.
 The focus of this exercise was to identify cyberattacks, analyze system vulnerabilities, and develop mitigation strategies using Splunk as a monitoring tool.
 The report covers the identification of attack timelines, system recovery, vulnerability assessment, and baseline establishment for monitoring brute force attacks.

-<a href="https://github.com/HTR2A/SYD-UNI-CyberSec-Bootcamp/blob/main/19%20-%20SIEMs/JASON%20KING%20-%20Project%203%20Presentation.pdf">My full Presentation can be found here</a>
+<a href="https://github.com/HTR2A/SYD-UNI-CyberSec-Bootcamp/blob/main/19%20-%20SIEMs/JASON%20KING%20-%20Project%203%20Presentation.pdf">My full Presentation for **Project 3** can be found here</a>

 ### Step 1: Incident Detection - The Need for Speed